-The result will be sent to the doctor who asked for this test, normally within 7-10 days.
-The doctor who has asked for the test will then send you a follow-up appointment to discuss your results with them.
+The result will be sent to the doctor who asked for this test, who will arrange a time to discuss your results with you.

 What if I do not speak English?

 If you need help with the English language please phone 0131 312 0896 as soon as possible and we can arrange an interpreter for you.